What We See VS What We Choose To See Are Two Different Dimensions Of The Reality We Create In Our Minds.

 According to the Cambridge Dictionary’s definition of the semantics of this word, confidence is “the quality of being certain of your abilities or having trust in people, plans, and the future.”
 That certainty that we can deal with everything that happens in our inner and outer hemisphere is symbolized by our embodied language.
 When we emulate trust, acceptance and love for ourselves and the people around is, it is effortlessly radiating through our physical appearance.

 On the other hand, when we are stressed, anxious or scornful – our posture tends to hunch down, our face gets tense, our stomach feels tight and our hormones easily go out of whack.
 One of the most significant boosts of confidence is physical exercise, combined with positive self-talk, meditation and an alkaline diet.
-You can only heal your mind, without taking care of your body too.
+You cannot only heal your mind, without taking care of your body too.

 Shifting your mindset towards the creation of a positive relationship with yourself is an ever-changing journey that often stumbles upon challenges that will test your will-power.